DETAILED ACTION

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Sally A Merkling can be reached on 571-272-6297.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Sally A Merkling can be reached at 571-272-6297.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

 Information regarding the status of published or unpublished applications may be obtained from Patent Center.
 Unpublished application information in Patent Center is available to registered users.
 To file and manage patent submissions in Patent Center, visit: https://patentcenter.uspto.gov.
 Visit https://www.uspto.gov/patents/apply/patent-center for more information about Patent Center and https://www.uspto.gov/patents/docx for information about filing in DOCX format.
 For additional questions, contact the Electronic Business Center (EBC) at 866-217-9197 (toll-free).
 If you would like assistance from a USPTO Customer Service Representative, call 800-786-9199 (IN USA OR CANADA) or 571-272-1000.

-/YUN QIAN/ Primary Examiner, Art Unit 1738
+/YUN QIAN/Primary Examiner, Art Unit 1738